 Day 01: Siem Reap Arrival

-Upon arrival at the Siem Reap International Airport, you will be welcomed by our Asia Senses English speaking guide and driver and provided with a transfer to your hotel for check in.
+Upon arrival at the Siem Reap International Airport, you will be welcomed by our local English speaking guide and driver then provided with a transfer to your hotel for check in.

 After breakfast, take a visit to the ancient city of Angkor Thom by “remork” - Cambodia’s tuk tuk.
 Angkor Thom was the last and most enduring capital city of the Khmer empire.
 It was established in the late twelfth century by King Jayavarman VII.
 It is surrounded by 8m tall walls, with each side of the city being 4 km long, drawing a perfect square.